KyungaSong/CAMP/README.md

 - `--output_dim`: Size of the output layer embeddings
 - `--gamma`: Discount factor
 - `--k`: Value of k for evaluation metrics
-- `--discrepancy_loss_weight`: Loss weight for discrepancy between long and short term user embedding
+- `--discrepancy_weight`: Loss weight for discrepancy between long and short term user embedding
-- `--regularization_weight`: Weight for L2 regularization applied to model parameters
+- `--reg_weight`: Weight for L2 regularization applied to model parameters
 - `--wo_con`: Flag to indicate if model has no conformity module
 - `--wo_qlt`: Flag to indicate if model has no quality module
 - `--dataset`: Dataset file name